emma-heriot-watt/datasets/docs/how-to-add-a-new-downstream-dataset.md

 ### Adding the DB creator to your new command

 You can use the `DownstreamDbCreator` to easily process all the files for all the dataset splits.
-There are two `@classmethod`s that you can use to simplify the entire process:
+There are three `@classmethod`s that you can use to simplify the entire process:

 - `DownstreamDbCreator.from_one_instance_per_json()`: for when each instance is within a separate JSON file
+- `DownstreamDbCreator.from_one_instance_per_dict()`: for when all instances are preprocessed into a dictionary
 - `DownstreamDbCreator.from_jsonl()`: for when all instances are contained within a single JSONL file

 For each class method, the process is mostly identical.